 Its enchanting views, mild weather, and rolling hills scenery makes it a sanctuary for those wanting to escape the pressures of life.
 It’s also here where 70% of Malaysia’s main tea produce – BOH Tea – is located.

-The panoramic view of the tea plantation not only provides a spectacular backdrop for your pre-wedding photos, but also an eccentric one as well – where else in Malaysia can you feel as close to the English countryside?
+The panoramic view of the tea plantation not only provides a spectacular backdrop for your pre-wedding photos, but also a unique one as well – where else in Malaysia can you feel as close to the English countryside?

 6. Lake Gardens, Kuala Lumpur